Skip to main content

 For applicants previously enrolled in Electrical and Computer Engineering as a graduate student, you must complete a reentry application.
 Reentry applicants may apply for the fall term with a deadline of June 1.

-In order to apply as a reentry applicant, you must:
+In order to apply as a reentry applicant, you must complete the online application.

 Current Graduate Student Admissions